viktormashyka/exodus/README.md

 talented tattoo artists in Inverness and providing information about their services.

-## Features

-- **Header**: Provides navigation links to different sections and pages of the website.
-- **Hero Section**: Introduces the tattoo salon with captivating visuals and a brief description.
-- **About Section**: Provides information about the history and mission of Exodus Tattoo Salon.
-- **What We Do Section**: Highlights the services offered by the salon, such as custom tattoos, cover-ups, and piercings.
-- **Artists Section**: Introduces the talented artists working at Exodus Tattoo Salon, along with their portfolios.
-- **Gallery Section**: Showcases a collection of tattoo artworks created by the salon's artists.
-- **Reviews Section**: Displays testimonials and reviews from satisfied clients.
-- **Footer**: Contains contact information, social media links, and additional navigation.

 ## Technologies Used

 - **HTML**: Structure of the web pages.